MagCh/website1/README.md

 # website1
-A project I did with help using html, css and JS
+A project I did with help using html, css and JavaScript